Is There A "TikTok Purge" Of Sex Workers? Not If They're Already Famous

 Advertisement

 Sex workers have become increasingly vulnerable to the whims of corporate interests in digital spaces in recent years, whether that's on social networking sites like TikTok or The New York Post.
-Earlier this week, a Post article outed 23-year-old New York City-based paramedic who started an OnlyFans account to supplement her income.
-But rather than shed light on how people are increasingly relying on informal economies — especially in the middle of a global public health crisis as the U.S. government refuses to financially help working people any meaningful way — the Post only made the EMT more vulnerable to threats of violence and the potential loss of her job.
+Earlier this week, a Post article outed a 23-year-old New York City-based paramedic who started an OnlyFans account to supplement her income.
+But rather than shed light on how people are increasingly relying on informal economies — especially in the middle of a global public health crisis — the Post only made the paramedic more vulnerable to threats of violence and the potential loss of her job.

 “Instagram seems intent on censoring sex workers’ voices and making it even harder for us to make money during this pandemic,” April Fiasco, a sex worker who started using the app during the pandemic, told Novara.
 Fiasco added that censorship on the platform “disproportionately affects marginalised communities and impacts our livelihoods.”